dishabeeraladinni/DH110-Spring23/Assignment08.md

 Introduction: This project, conducted through the course Digital Humanities 110 in Spring 2023 at UCLA, involved redesigning GamePigeon to be more user-friendly for all levels of tech users using research and design process: heuristic analysis, usability testing, contextual inquiry and user research to designing and testing my own prototype on Figma.

 ###  Clear design statement:
+The design of the project support users in being able to connect with family and friends by playing games.
+Specifically, a variety of games that facilitate connection and a greater sense of belonging of love.
+By playing these games online, it allows users to connect and play games with their friends that creates memories, even if they are not physically in the same location

 ### Competitor analysis [assignment01 & 02]:
 Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated